 Should PNMs continue to put together physical recruitment information packets for alumnae now that so many recommendations are being accepted electronically?

 Great question!
 Yes.
 First of all, your organized thoughts are used by the alumnae to put the best and most complete info into their digital submission.
 Secondly, some chapters accept the paper documents mailed from the alumnae, in addition, to supplement the digital info.
-And third, it is really more professional and courteous to present an alumna with complete printed resume/transcript/photos as well as a nice cover letter when you ask them if they can help you with a recommendation.
+And third, it is really more professional and courteous to present an alumna with complete printed resume/academic information/photos as well as a nice cover letter when you ask them if they can help you with a recommendation.
 Remember that you are asking them to honor you by supporting you to their sorority.
 They are doing you a favor by providing this and are in no way obligated!

 Any other thoughts?